 The main difference of the bosonic model from the fermionic one arises from the unrestricted number of spinless bosons (constrained only by the total number of bosons in the lattice) at any site.
 The infinite-dimensional local Hilbert space of bosons poses a challenge to numerically explore $K(t)$ and the Thouless time in the bosonic chains, especially in the absence of $U(1)$ symmetry.
 Further, one might expect different scaling of Thouless time with system sizes for bosons in contrast to fermions due to the differences in their statistics.
-The Thouless timescale beyond which $K(t)$ has the universal form of RMT, scales asymptotically with the system size $L$ in the kicked fermionic lattice as ${\cal O}(L^2)$, or ${\cal O}(L^0)$, in the presence, or absence of particle number $U(1)$ symmetry, respectively.
+The Thouless timescale beyond which $K(t)$ has the universal form of RMT scales asymptotically with the system size $L$ in the fermionic kicked lattice as ${\cal O}(L^2)$, or ${\cal O}(L^0)$, in the presence, or absence of particle-number conservation, respectively.
 Surprisingly, we find the same scaling of Thouless time with system sizes for the particle number conserving bosonic model.
-We argue this similarity between fermionic and bosonic models is due to universal non-abelian symmetry of the underlying Markov matrices whose subleading eigenvalues determine the scaling of Thouless time.
-We identify the corresponding symmetry groups as compact $SU(2)$ and non-compact $SU(1,1)$ for the fermionic and bosonic model, respectively.
-In the presence of these symmetries, the subleading eigenvalues of Markov matrices as well as their system-size dependence are independent of the number of bosons or fermions in the entire chain as they are descendants of the single-particle eigenvalues through the degenerate symmetry multiplets.
-Since the Markov matrix is identical for the single-particle bosonic or fermionic system, we find the same $L$-scaling of Thouless time for bosons and fermions in the presence of $U(1)$ symmetry.
+We argue this similarity between fermionic and bosonic models is due to the universal non-abelian symmetry of the underlying Markov matrices whose subleading eigenvalues determine the scaling of Thouless time.
+We identify the corresponding symmetry groups as compact $SU(2)$ and non-compact $SU(1,1)$ for the fermionic and bosonic models.
+In the presence of these symmetries, the subleading eigenvalues (mainly, the second largest eigenvalue) of Markov matrices and their system-size dependence are independent of the number of fermions or bosons in the entire chain as they are descendants of the single-particle eigenvalues through the degenerate symmetry multiplets.
+Since the Markov matrix is identical for the single-particle fermionic or bosonic system, we find the same $L$-scaling of Thouless time for fermions and bosons in the presence of $U(1)$ symmetry.
 The scaling of Thouless time in the bosonic model in the absence of $U(1)$ symmetry suggests a systematic system-size dependence, which is different from the fermionic model.